kamshory/ESP32DrumPad/README.md

 ESP32 read each ADC asynchronously so it has low latency.

-### Configurable

-User can configure instrument, threshold, and velocity to each pads.

 ### WIFI Access Point

 WIFI access poin is used to connect to ESP32 before it connected to other WIFI.